top of page

 6. Rules of the auction may differ between auctions, or between agencies, but they will all be disclosed at the start of the auction.

-What could happen during the Boardroom Auction?
+What Can Happen during the Boardroom Auction?

 Boardroom auctions can end with different outcomes, depending a number of factors: